inamdaransar6/SQL-On-Electronic-Sales-Data-/README.md

 # SQL-On-Electronic-Sales-Data-
-Some operations performed using sql on electronic sales data
+I have done many queries to retrive information from sales data and give business insights.